NurUcar/to-do-list/readme.md

 5. Run ``python manage.py migrate`` to create the todolist models.

-6. You can start to use after start server
+6. Start the development server and visit http://localhost:8000/register/ to create a